ARTIST-Association/ARTIST/docs/tutorial_surface_reconstruction.rst

   :alt: Heliostat 2 Reconstructed Surface
   :align: center

-Whilst the surface points have only marginally changed, we now see that for both heliostats there are clear deviations in the angles of the surface normals, indicating learnt deformations.
-We can now look at the flux images generated after the surface reconstruction:
+While the surface points have only changed marginally, the surface normals now exhibit clear deviations.
+These changes correspond to learned surface deformations that better represent the real heliostat geometry.

+The resulting flux images reflect these improvements:

 .. figure:: ./images/flux_comparison_reconstructed_heliostat_group_1.png
    :width: 40%
    :alt: Reconstructed flux image comparison
    :align: center

-We clearly see a difference in these images, with the smaller details of the flux image being captured.
-These images could further be improved by numerous factors which we do not include in this tutorial, for example, hyperparameter optimization, a more realistic model of the sun to better model dispersion effects, or a higher number of rays to increase resolution.
+The reconstructed surfaces capture significantly more detail in the flux distribution.
+In practice, the reconstruction quality can be further improved by adjusting hyperparameters, using a more realistic sun model, or increasing the number of rays used in the simulation.
+Heliostat surface reconstruction is a crucial step when creating a digital twin of a solar tower power plant, as is allows the simulated optical behavior to match the real system more accurately.

-That is all there is to surface reconstruction in ``ARTIST`` - hopefully this helped you understand how the process works and the importance of this step when creating any replication of an existing heliostat.
+That is all there is to surface reconstruction in ``ARTIST`` – hopefully this helped you understand how the process works and the importance of this step.

 .. note::

     The images generated in this tutorial are for illustrative purposes, often with reduced resolution and without hyperparameter optimization.
-Therefore, they should not be taken as a measure of the quality of ``ARTIST``.
+Therefore, they should not be taken as a quality measure for ``ARTIST``.
 Please see our publications for further information.